icopy-site/awesome/docs/awesome/awesome-robotic-tooling.md

 * [openwifi](https://github.com/open-sdr/openwifi) - Linux mac80211 compatible full-stack IEEE802.11/Wi-Fi design based on Software Defined Radio.

 ### Controller Area Network
+* [awesome CAN](https://github.com/iDoka/awesome-canbus) -  A curated list of awesome CAN bus tools, hardware and resources.
 * [AndrOBD](https://github.com/fr3ts0n/AndrOBD) - Android OBD diagnostics with any ELM327 adapter.
 * [ddt4all](https://github.com/cedricp/ddt4all) - DDT4All is a tool to create your own ECU parameters screens and connect to a CAN network with a cheap ELM327 interface.
 * [cabana](https://github.com/commaai/cabana) - CAN visualizer and DBC maker.